SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ### Actually, we find that our prediction is, to a great extent, accurate!
 ## Conclusion
-### In this tutorial, we find out some interesting pattern about the $win\:rate$ and the $goal\:ratio$: $win\:rate$ of a team is linearly proportional to its $goal\:ratio$.
+### In this tutorial, we find out some interesting pattern about the win rate and the goal ratio: win rate of a team is linearly proportional to its goal ratio.
 We find out that the gap between different football clubs has incrased dramatically over the years.
-We also use linear regression to model the $win\:rate$ of a few football clubs and get decent results.
-This allows us to approximate the $win\:rate$ of any team with a high accuracy observing its $goal\:ratio$.
-If more detailed data is available, we can perhaps look into how players are affecting the team's $win\:rate$, and thus calculate their relative cost efficiency.
+We also use linear regression to model the win rate of a few football clubs and get decent results.
+This allows us to approximate the win rate of any team with a high accuracy observing its goal ratio.
+If more detailed data is available, we can perhaps look into how players are affecting the team's win rate, and thus calculate their relative cost efficiency.